zzzprojects/Eval-Expression.NET/README.md

 ```
 PM> Install-Package Z.Expressions.Eval
 ```
-*FREE Version - up to 50 characters
+*FREE Version limited to 50 characters

 ## Eval.Execute
 **Evaluate and execute the C# code or expression.**